 I also advised a core brand identity focused on Lisa's name for the launch of her consultancy, to capitalize on her existing profile in-network, and recommended "executive coaching" as a descriptor that best matched industry practices.

 Lisa's practice is poised for growth.
 I created a flexible visual identity where both the logotype and the graphic logomark could work as standalone items, as well as adapt to potential sub-brands or new enterprises (e.g. group mediation, leadership retreats, etc.).

 The new identity needed to communicate authority and respectability in a male-dominated setting, and work in both digital (website, social media, slide deck) and print (business card, invoice, thank-you card) settings.
-I suggested we work with Lisa's favorite color, a rich persimmon, created a series of options based on a bold graphic mark paired with a classical serif typeface in black, to strike the right balance between modernity and gravitas.
+I suggested we work with Lisa's favorite color—a rich persimmon—and created a series of options based on a bold graphic mark paired with a serif typeface in black, to strike the right balance between modernity and gravitas.

-The final mark is drawn from Lisa's description of her practice—in which she co-creates a safe space with her client for the exploration of issues—pairing a swirling circular outline that can read as a inward-turning or a fingerprint with a modern blackletter serif font for her name and an elegantly-proportioned sans serif for the practice description.
+The final mark is drawn from Lisa's description of her practice, in which she co-creates a safe space with her client for the exploration of issues.
+A swirling circular outline that can read abstractly as a safe, layered enclosure, or more literally as that classic symbol of individuality, a fingerprint, takes center stage with potential for stand-alone use.
+It is paired with a modern blackletter serif font for Lisa's name and an elegantly-proportioned sans serif for the practice description.

-The first set of tearsheets explored two bold marks and a variety of serif typefaces, and tossed out a variety of alternatives to gesture at alternative directions.
+The first set of tearsheets explored two bold marks and a variety of serif typefaces, and offered a variety of alternatives to spark conversation about alternate directions.